-I am currently a PhD Candidate in the FSW, under the supervision of Dr. Shoshana Pollack and committee members Drs.
-Kathy Absolon, Jennifer Root, and Rai Reece, exploring how the use of strip searching in women’s prisons is a form of sexist, misogynoir, and colonial genocidal state-inflicted sexual violence.
+I completed my PhD in Social Work in 2023, under the supervision of Dr. Shoshana Pollack and committee members Drs.
+Kathy Absolon, Jennifer Root, and Rai Reece.
+My research explored how the use of strip searching in women’s prisons is a form of gendered, misogynoir, and colonial genocidal state-inflicted sexual violence.
 My research program is informed by this work and focuses primarily on anti-carceral/abolitionist and decolonizing social work.

 My decolonizing social work practice and pedagogies are deeply informed by the teachings I have received from the Centre for Indigegogy at Laurier.
 To date, I have completed the Advanced Decolonizing Education Certificate, Indigenous Research Series, and Introduction to Circle Work.
 From 2021-2022 I was a project coordinator with the Centre for Indigegogy for a SSHRC Insight Grant exploring settler and Indigenous decolonizing journeys through sharing circles and digital story-making.
 I am currently a research associate with the Centre.

 Prior to joining the FSW, I completed my MA in Community Psychology at Laurier in 2010 and my BSc in Psychology from Western University in 2004.